dlandry97/OP3_Noetic_project/README.md

 This will open up the action editor software where you can create new actions.
 This is where I created the Human-walking gaits.

 More information on the action editor can be found at `https://emanual.robotis.com/docs/en/platform/op3/tutorials/#how-to-execute-gui-program`

+## Device permissions
+If you are using a fresh OS and Noetic build, you will need to set the device permissions for the dynamixels and camera.

+This involves adding profiles to the permission groups.

+To do this you will need to run these commands:

+`sudo usermod -a -G dialout op3`

+`sudo usermod -a -G video op3`

+`sudo bash -c 'echo "@op3 - rtprio 99" > /etc/security/limits.d/op3-rtprio.conf'`